GozaRuu/QGraphDesigner/README.md

 # QGraphDesigner
-Qt Widget that implements a GUI graph creator and finds the shortest path between any two vertices.
+Qt Widget that has an GUI to create a graph (vertices and edges) and allows to find the shortest path between any two vertices using Bellman-Ford algorithm.

 # Usage

-This project is an actual widget so you can add it to your project like any other widget.
-To do that simply copy the contents of headers and source into your project and create a `QGraphDesigner` object in your code </br>
+This project is based on QtWidget and can be used as such.
-Also I included a sample project that oly uses this widget for testing and demos.
+Checkout the example project for testing and demos.

 # Video

-Here is a descriptive video in which I demonstrate a full user story:</br>
+Here is a descriptive video in which I demonstrate its capabilites:
 [YOUTUBE](https://www.youtube.com/watch?v=93eTmq3y5ng)